 In this view, we provide an expanded visual, details on the significance of Restful Sleep, and how to interpret your results.
 Restful Sleep is our estimate of that state of sleep when the body is most still and exhibits the least movement.
 Health research has found that, generally, deep sleep is associated with the least amount of body movement and individuals who obtain greater amounts of deep sleep were less likely to develop a major cardiovascular risk factor.
 Depending on your waking habits and nightly rituals, you may affect the total amount and proportion of Restful Sleep you obtain.

 We also provide some background, tips, and references in this view, to help you determine which behaviors or conditions may be contributing to more or less restful sleep.
 For a refresher, take a look at our prior blog on how to get more restful sleep.

 For premium users, while Restful Sleep does not currently contribute to your SleepWatch Score, it is an important standalone insight that should add more color to your Score.
 One of the most common questions that we get for SleepWatch is whether a given percent value for restful vs total sleep is normal.
 While we cannot say what is normal for any given individual, we provide a graph that shows where you are on a percentile curve in comparison to a group of users who are similar to you in terms of age, sex, and body mass index.
 A second curve shows how you compare to the larger SleepWatch community.
 This estimate of where you stand against others could help inform you as to whether you are where you want to be in terms of your Restful Sleep.

-It is our honor to serve you, whether you are maintaining good sleep habits or seeking improvement.
+It is our honor to serve you, whether you are maintaining good sleep habits or seeking improvement; whether you are sleep tracking with the apple watch 4, the long lasting series 3, the trusty series 2, or the classic series 1.
 We know there are many ways to track sleep.
 At SleepWatch, we value each and every one of our users.
 We are grateful to you for trusting us with your sleep.